renderedtext/ruby-101/README.md

 Please refer to the [notes](notes/) for more details.
 The [code](code/) will be here. :bear:

-Unless otherwise noted, all notes and code are copyright ©Filip Dimovski, released under the GNU General Public License version 3, or greater.
+Unless otherwise noted, all notes and code are copyright ©2016 Rendered Text and Filip Dimovski, released under the GNU General Public License version 3 or greater.
+All rights reserved.